Bassileios/similarityModeling/README.md

 # Similarity Modeling
-Implementation of Similarity Modeling Project 2 by Nikolaus Funk and Bassel Mahmud
+Implementation of Similarity Modeling Project 2 by Nikolaus Funk and Bassel Mahmoud

 ## Problem
-Detection of the pigs in the given video files
+Detection of the pigs in the given video files using both audio and visual features.

 ## Approach
 In this project classical feature enigneering approach was used for detection of the pigs.